 Flat Earth Refuted

-Understanding the Meaning of “Earth” (Hebrew: erets)
+Let us Start with a Basic Understanding of the Word “Earth” (Hebrew: erets)

 Poetic and Figurative Language in Scripture